Made to order from 1 to 10,000 pieces on demand

 Blanking: Removes a piece of material (blank) from a larger sheet.

-Punching: Punching can create various shapes, such as holes, slots, or intricate patterns.
-Used for making holes in panels, brackets, and other components.
+Punching: Creates holes, slots, or patterns in panels, brackets, and components.

-Embossing: Creates raised or recessed designs on the material's surface.
-The design is formed by pressing the material between a die and a counter-die.
-Used for decorative patterns, texturing, and branding on metal or other materials.
+Embossing: Forms raised or recessed designs by pressing material between a die and counter-die, used for decoration, texturing, and branding.

-Forming: Shapes the material into three-dimensional forms by applying force to create bends, curves, or other shapes.
-Used for creating complex shapes like automotive panels, enclosures, and casings.
+Forming: Shapes material into 3D bends, curves, or complex geometries; commonly used for panels, enclosures, and casings.

 Drawing: Pulls the material into a die cavity to create deep or complex shapes.
 This technique stretches the material to form hollow parts.

-Progressive Die Stamping & Compound Die Stamping: Progressive Die Stamping uses a series of dies in a single press to perform multiple operations on the material, which is Efficient for high-volume production of complex parts.
-Compound Die Stamping uses a single die to perform multiple operations simultaneously, which suit for creating parts with combined features, reducing the need for multiple operations.
+Progressive Die Stamping & Compound Die Stamping: Progressive Die Stamping is multiple operations in sequence; efficient for high-volume complex parts; Compound Die Stamping is multiple operations in one stroke; ideal for parts with combined features.

 Limitations of Stamping